sh1670/code-a-clock/README.md

 ---

-## What is Processing?
 #### In this activity we use [Processing](https://processing.org), a Java based flexible software sketchbook.

 ![Processing Logo](images/processing_logo.png)

 > Processing is easy for creating visual art with a few simple lines, and is ideal for learning how to code.

 Students, artists, designers, researchers, and hobbyists use Processing for learning and prototyping projects.
 [Visit this link](https://processing.org/exhibition/) to see some of the examples of interesting prototypes and projects.